luigimorel/ugx-rates-twitter-bot/README.md

 A twitter bot that performs currency conversion and automatically makes a tweet every after 24 hours at 11 AM UTC timezone by relying on a cron job.

+### TO DO

+Add cron jobs to publish tweets automatically at set intervals.

 ## Tools

 - Golang